darias321/UC-Berkeley-Extension-Homework-1/README.md

 SO THAT our own site is optimized for search engines

 # Acceptance Criteria
-GIVEN a webpage meets accessibility standards
+GIVEN a webpage meets accessibility standards</br>
 WHEN I view the source code </br>
-THEN I find semantic HTML elements
+THEN I find semantic HTML elements</br>
-WHEN I view the structure of the HTML elements
+WHEN I view the structure of the HTML elements</br>
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
+THEN I find that the elements follow a logical structure independent of styling and positioning</br>
+WHEN I view the image elements</br>
-THEN I find accessible alt attributes
+THEN I find accessible alt attributes</br>
-WHEN I view the heading attributes
+WHEN I view the heading attributes</br>
-THEN they fall in sequential order
+THEN they fall in sequential order</br>
-WHEN I view the title element
+WHEN I view the title element</br>
-THEN I find a concise, descriptive title
+THEN I find a concise, descriptive title</br>

 # Review
 You are required to submit the following for review: